Coastal Salinity Index (CSI)

 Access

-Coastal Salinity Index Tool: View the CSI on the U.S. Geological Survey website
+Coastal Salinity Index Tool: View the Coastal Salinity Index (CSI) value for gages at 1-month to 24-month timescales n the U.S. Geological Survey website.

-Resources: Access CSI real-time data, user guide, and publications
+Resources: Access CSI real-time data, R package, user guide, and related publications.

 Documentation